ErdeiTudor/WeatherApp/README.md

-# How to use the project

-- Clone
 - Install dependencies (npm i)
-- Get your API key and add to weatherService.js
+- Get your API key and add to weatherServices.js
-- Enjoy!!

-> Leave a star :)
-# WeatherApp34
 # WeatherApp